 Parsnips are hardy winter roots whose mild flavor is perfect for this soothing cool-weather soup.
 This vegan chowder is brimming with mild seasonal vegetables.
 Though it’s homey and hearty, perfect for any cold-weather meal, it’s surprisingly elegant choice with which to start a holiday meal like Christmas dinner, served in moderate portions.
 Photos by Evan Atlas.

 - 4 medium or 6 smallish potatoes (any variety; red-skinned are good), scrubbed and diced

 - 1 pound parsnips, peeled and diced

-- 1 tablespoon all-purpose seasoning blend (like Spike or Mrs. Dash)
+- 1 tablespoon all-purpose seasoning blend (such as Frontier or Mrs. Dash)

-- 1 to 2 tablespoons finely chopped fresh dill, to taste
+- 2 tablespoons finely chopped fresh dill, or more, to taste

-With a slotted spoon, transfer two cupfuls of the potatoes and parsnips to a shallow bowl.
+- With a slotted spoon, transfer two cups full of the vegetables (mainly the potatoes and parsnips, if you can) to a shallow bowl.
 Mash well and stir them back into the soup.

 - Add the nondairy milk, parsley, and dill.
 Season with salt and pepper.

 - Simmer over very low heat for 5 to 10 minutes longer, or just until thoroughly heated through.
 Serve at once, or let the soup stand for an hour or so off the heat, then heat through before serving.

 Note: This soup thickens considerably as it stands.
 Add nondairy milk to thin as needed (though let it stay nice and thick), then adjust seasonings.